 If you use your Ultimate Rewards to fly on these partners, you’ll end up with with some incredible value in many instances.

-Chase also has co-branded credit cards with Hyatt, Marriott, IHG, and Ritz-Carlton which make it even easier to build up balances for these programs.
+Chase also has co-branded credit cards with Hyatt, Marriott, and IHG which make it even easier to build up balances for these programs.

 3. Chase Travel Portal